Plan Your Public Transit Trip

-If you'd like to find out which operators serve your area, use 511’s Nearby Routes and Services tool and enter your location's address, intersection, or landmark along with the city name.
+If you'd like to find out which operators serve your area, use 511’s Nearby Stops and Routes and enter your location's address, intersection, or landmark along with the city name.
 If you’re planning to enter the city from the East Bay, Marin County, Silicon Valley, or the Peninsula, there are a range of options you can choose from, including BART, AC Transit, Golden Gate Transit and multiple ferry services.

 - For trips within San Francisco, take Muni bus, streetcar, light rail vehicle, cable car or taxi